Community colleges in the United States: 1990s and 2000s

-In recent history, a debate between the advocates and critics of community colleges gained strength.
+In recent years, a debate between the advocates and critics of community colleges gained strength.
 Advocates argued that community colleges served the needs of society by providing college opportunity to students who otherwise cannot go to college, training and retraining mid-level skilled workers, and preserving the academic excellence of four-year universities.
 Critics argued that community colleges continued a culture of privilege through training business workers at public expense, not allowing the working class to advance in social class, protecting selective admissions at four-year institutions for the nation's elite, and discouraging transfer through cooling out.
 In 1998, 64 percent of community college faculty were part-time workers.

 Although the growth of community colleges has stabilized, enrollment continued to outgrow four-year institutions.
 A total of 1,166 loosely linked community colleges face challenges of new technological innovations, distance learning, funding constraints, community pressure, and international influence.
 Some of the issues currently faced are explored in community college resources compiled by the Association for Career and Technical Education.

 During the Great Recession (2007–2009), community colleges faced state budget cuts amid increases in enrollment, and community colleges raised student tuition.
 With enrollments decreasing, lower budgets at community colleges continued with increasing reliance on adjunct professors, who were paid less, typically received few employment benefits, and faced greater uncertainty of continued employment semester to semester.